cpetig/resource-demo/README.md

 ### Guest languages

+[5]
+- JavaScript: Jco likely needs the unfinished https://github.com/bytecodealliance/componentize-js/tree/resources for resource support in guests

-- JavaScript: https://github.com/bytecodealliance/javy is potentially smaller than spidermonkey embedded by jco, you will need another tool to generate guest bindings for imported functions, IIRC.
+    https://github.com/bytecodealliance/javy is potentially smaller than spidermonkey embedded by jco, you will need another tool to generate guest bindings for imported functions, IIRC.
 A path using C bindings with yet to be written JavaScript wrapping should be viable.

 [4]
 - Python: https://pypi.org/project/componentize-py/